theosth/PubMed_MLP-INLPT-WS2023/management/docs/document-model.md

 Lastly, we decided against including any of the metadata in the fragment text to be embedded for semantic search.
 Instead, we tackle this by evaluating a hybrid search.
 We hope to enrich our search with this hybrid search in a meaningful, more interpretable, easier and more structured way, as opposed to including the information in the text data.

+## Document Splitting Bug

+While developing and experimenting with our retriever we sometimes encountered unusually short document fragments, even shorter than our overlap window for the document splitting.
+This kind of fragment should not exist.
+This is an issue because these fragments do not provide useful information for generating answers but potentially achieve exceptionally high scores by our retrieving system because they are so short.
+After looking further into it we discovered that this weren't just a few exceptions.
+We found 8109 fragments that only included text that is already fully present in their preceding fragment (The code to find and count these documents can be found in development/ingest/analyse_fragment_split.py).
+We could track it down to a bug in the langchain Text Splitter that was not accounting for the overlap when checking whether to add a new fragment.
+At the point we discovered this, the bug was already fixed in december in a new langchain version ([Github commit that fixed this](https://github.com/langchain-ai/langchain/commit/ea331f31364266f7a6414dc76265553a52279b0a)).
+Therefore the solution for us to clean up the fragments simply consisted of updating the langchain version and redoing the document splitting and opensearch ingestion.